kevinding0218/InterviewDocuments/Q and A/System Design/Design WhatsApp.md

 			- otherwise we need to separate into a different table that has to use foreign key to join info together
 			- we would like to get as much info as possible in one simple query
 			- risk of inconsistency
-	- Update "Message" Table
+	- Update "Message" Table (NoSQL)
 		- id - int
 		- thread_id - int
 		- user_id - int
 		- content - text
 		- created_at - timestamp
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjM4NTIyNTQsMTcwMTU4OTk2MSwzOT
+eyJoaXN0b3J5IjpbLTEzMzM0MDUzNTQsMTcwMTU4OTk2MSwzOT
 QyODAyNDIsLTE1MzA4NzQzNjksLTIwODg3NDY2MTJdfQ==
 -->